-Ten states have had to decide whether to create their own state-specific W-4 or use the dramatically different Federal W-4 coming in 2020 as a result of the Tax Cuts and Jobs Act of 2017.
-These states are Colorado, Delaware, Idaho, Nebraska, New Mexico, North Dakota, Oregon, South Carolina, Utah, and Wisconsin.
-So far, Delaware, Idaho, Nebraska, Oregon, and Wisconsin have announced that they are creating their own state W-4s whereas Colorado, New Mexico, and North Dakota have indicated that they will adopt the new inputs that the 2020 Federal W-4 puts forth.
-PaycheckCity’s tax research department continues to follow up with the state departments of revenue to stay abreast of the remaining two states—South Carolina and Utah’s—decisions.
+Going into 2020 ten states had to decide whether to create their own state-specific W-4 or use the dramatically different 2020 Federal W-4 as a result of the Tax Cuts and Jobs Act of 2017.
+Previously, these states had used the Federal W-4 for their own state W-4.
+The states that had to make this decision were Colorado, Delaware, Idaho, Nebraska, New Mexico, North Dakota, Oregon, South Carolina, Utah, and Wisconsin.
+The following states opted to create their own state W-4 forms: Delaware, Idaho, Nebraska, Oregon, South Carolina, and Wisconsin whereas Colorado, New Mexico, North Dakota, and Utah will adopt the new inputs that the 2020 Federal W-4 put forth.

 Changes to the Federal Form W-4

 As a result of the Tax Cuts and Jobs Act (TCJA,) the IRS is making substantial changes to the Form W-4.
 The 2020 W-4 was redesigned to reduce the form's complexity and to increase transparency and accuracy in the withholding system.
 Beginning with the 2020 Form W-4, employees will no longer be able to request adjustments to their withholding using withholding allowances.
 Instead, using the new Form W-4, employees will provide employers with amounts to increase or reduce taxes and amounts to increase or decrease the amount of wage income subject to income tax withholding.
 All new employees hired in 2020 will need to complete a new 2020 Form W-4, and any existing employee changing their withholding amounts will have to complete a new 2020 Form W-4.